SublimeText/Sass/README.md

 2. Look for _CSS_ folder
 3. Remove it or at least delete any _CSS.sublime-syntax_ in it

-## Buy me a coffee

-☕️👌🏻

-If you enjoy this package, feel free to make a little [donation via PayPal](https://paypal.me/koenlageveen) towards the coffee that keeps this project running.
-It's much appreciated!

 ## Notes

 Development on the Sass syntax is currently frozen.
 It's too high maintenance since it's so different from CSS.
 Furthermore, the Sass language doesn't support various features that SCSS does: it's not left behind by the Sass team per se, but SCSS is the primary language right now.